logsol/Pd-Pulp/README.md

 https://github.com/libpd/libpd

-###- Download our demo project
+###- Download and setup this demo project

-In JUCE - go sure that you enter the correct paths in JUCE's Project Settings and Export target settings
+In JUCE - go sure that you enter the correct paths in JUCE's Project Settings and Export target settings.

-In Xcode go sure that you link to the correct libPD library (32/64 Bit) and that  the path to the pd demo patch is correct
+In Xcode go sure that you link to the correct libPD library (32/64 Bit) and that  the path to the pd demo patch is correct.

 Very helpful for testing: In Xcode edit you "Run Debug" scheme and enter your DAW you are testing with as Executable.